wako69420/IconChangerMAC/CONTRIBUTING.md

 # Contributing

-If you want to fork the code, fix something that bugs you, or use it as a learning resource yourself, feel free!
+If you want to fork the code, fix something that bugs you, or use it as a learning resource yourself

 If you do decide to submit a Pull Request, here are a few informal requests:
 1. **Explain the fix:** Just give me a quick rundown of what broke and how you fixed it.